rory-linehan/butterbot/README.md

 Passes butter by requesting configured external services, keeping track of responses, and notifying of state changes.

-Designed to be extremely lightweight for cloud applications.

 Can be configured to watch Kafka topics for new messages, and alert if no new data has come across for a specified interval.